 New Alberta Minister of Finance, Jason Nixon, left, poses with Premier Danielle Smith in Calgary on Thursday.Jeff McIntosh/The Canadian Press

-He takes over from Nate Horner, who announced Wednesday he would not run in the next election.
+Mr. Nixon took over from Nate Horner as part of a Thursday morning cabinet shuffle.
+Mr. Horner announced Wednesday he would not run in the next election.
 Mr. Nixon previously oversaw assisted living and social services.

-The cabinet shuffle is a substantial overhaul of Ms. Smith’s government’s leadership in several key portfolios, and it is the start of what will be a busy day in Alberta politics.
+The cabinet shuffle overhauled leadership in several key portfolios, and kicked off a busy day in Alberta politics.

 Mr. Nixon’s old job will now be filled by Nathan Neudorf, a cabinet veteran.
-Ms. Smith, when she took over as United Conservative Party Leader and Premier in the fall of 2022, excluded Mr. Nixon from her first cabinet.
+Ms. Smith excluded Mr. Nixon from her first cabinet when she took over as United Conservative Party Leader and Premier in the fall of 2022.
 He had previously served in cabinet in Jason Kenney’s government.

-Mr. Horner said he intends to stay in caucus until the next election, tentatively scheduled for 2027.
+Mr. Horner said he intends to stay in the UCP caucus until the next provincial election, tentatively scheduled for 2027.

-Ms. Smith’s changes to her front bench unfolded Thursday morning as a legislative committee is scheduled to reconvene later in the afternoon, when they will likely vote on UCP MLA Nate Glubish’s motion to get a question about provincial secession on this fall’s referendum ballot.
+Ms. Smith’s changes to her front bench unfolded Thursday morning before a legislative committee reconvened later in the afternoon, where its members voted on UCP MLA Nate Glubish’s motion to recommend to cabinet that a question about provincial secession be added on this fall’s referendum ballot.

 The cabinet shakeup also includes new leaders in three of Alberta’s four health departments.